-- Α The Northfield School District does not discriminate on the basis of sex in its education programs or activities, and it is required by Title IX of the Education Amendments Act of 1972, and its implementing regulations, not to discriminate in such a manner.
+- A. The Northfield School District does not discriminate on the basis of sex in its education programs or activities, and it is required by Title IX of the Education Amendments Act of 1972, and its implementing regulations, not to discriminate in such a manner.
 The requirement not to discriminate in its education program or activity extends to admission and employment.
 The school district is committed to maintaining an education and work environment that is free from discrimination based on sex, including sexual harassment. - B. The school district prohibits sexual harassment that occurs within its education programs and activities.
 When the school district has actual knowledge of sexual harassment in its education program or activity against a person in the United States, it shall promptly respond in a manner that is not deliberately indifferent. - C. This policy applies to sexual harassment that occurs within the school district's education programs and activities and that is committed by a school district employee, student, or other members of the school community.
 This policy does not apply to sexual harassment that occurs off school grounds, in a private setting, and outside the scope of the school district's education programs and activities.
+This policy does not apply to sexual harassment that occurs off the score other school district's education programs and activities.
 This policy does not apply to sexual harassment that occurs outside the geographic boundaries of the United States, even if the sexual harassment occurs in the school district's education programs or activities. - D. Any student, parent, or guardian having questions regarding the application of Title IX and its regulations and/or this policy and grievance process should discuss them with the Title IX Coordinator.

-The school district's Title IX Coordinator is:

-Molly Viesselman, Director of Human Resources Human Rights Officer/Title IX Coordinator Northfield Public Schools 201 Orchard Street South

-Northfield, MN 55057 Phone: 507.663.0600
+The school district's Title IX Coordinator is: Molly Viesselman, Director of Human Resources Human Rights Officer/Title IX Coordinator Northfield Public Schools 201 Orchard Street South Northfield, MN 55057 Phone: 507.663.0600 Email: mviesselman@northfieldschools.org

-Email: mviesselman@northfieldschools.org